ftsiboe/GH-Agric-Productivity-Lab/replications/README.md

 Contributions are welcome.
 For suggestions, improvements, or to report any issues with the replication code, please open an issue or submit a pull request.
 Contributions help improve the reproducibility and robustness of the research.

+Collaborations with enthusiastic and committed graduate students are welcomed.
+For more details see the wiki on [Graduate Student Opportunity to Lead Research on Agricultural Productivity in Ghana](https://github.com/ftsiboe/GH-Agric-Productivity-Lab/wiki/Graduate-Student-Opportunity-to-Lead-Research-on-Agricultural-Productivity-in-Ghana)

 ---

 *Maintained by [ftsiboe](https://github.com/ftsiboe)*